 If you are craving a more relaxed game that involves some peace and quiet, then completing jigsaw puzzles is likely to be an appealing option.
 No set amount of time or complicated rules required!
 As far as dementia activities go, puzzles are especially beneficial as they use both hemispheres of your brain, utilising both your creativity as well as your logic in order to solve them.
 They can also be completed at your leisure, and you can choose the level of difficulty right from the start – whether it involves a certain amount of pieces or has a complex image.
 Plus, there is nothing quite like the satisfaction of fitting that final puzzle piece!

 Do you or your loved one enjoy playing games but would like companionship?
 Choose your opponent!
-We have Social Carers with a wide range of skills and interests for you to choose from based throughout the Greater Sydney region, Newcastle, Wollongong and Central Coast NSW.
+We have Social Carers with a wide range of skills and interests for you to choose from in NSW, Victoria and Queensland.
 Our Social Carers provide non-medical services for elderly living at home, or alternatively we can come to you at nursing homes or residential care facilities if required.
 Sign up now to see for yourself why we have received over fifty 5-star ratings on Google from our Members and a top rated customer service team.